Find the Right Saddle for Your Epiphone® Acoustic Guitar

 Height Adjustable Saddles

 A number of Epiphone models from the 1960s to the 1980s had height adjustable saddles.
 This saddle type was connected to a bridge that contained metal hardware that allowed for easy saddle height adjustments.
-Although a great idea for playability adjustments, the saddles are often regarded as tone killers, with some guitarists opting to replace the entire bridge on Gibson models.
+Although a great idea for playability adjustments, the saddles are often regarded as tone killers, with some guitarists opting to replace the entire bridge.
 Materials and sizes varied, so please measure your current saddle carefully.

 Note: A height adjustable saddle is different from a floating bridge, which is found on an archtop guitar.
 Please see the following link: Floating Bridge Information